near/NEPs/text/0000-transaction-refactoring.md

 ```

 This receipt will be sent to `vitalik.vasya.near`'s shard to be executed.
-In case the `vitalik.vasya.near` account already exists, the execution will fail and some amount will be refunded back to `vasya.near` account with a new `ActionReceipt` with a single transfer action.
+In case the `vitalik.vasya.near` account already exists, the execution will fail and some amount of prepaid_fees will be refunded back to `vasya.near`.
-BTW, if the refund fails (e.g. if `vasya.near` deletes his account in between), then the next `refund_account_id` will be `system`, which means the tokens are going to be burned and no receipts are generated.
 If the account creation receipt succeeds, it wouldn't create a `DataReceipt`, because `output_data_id` is `null`.
-But it will generate a refund receipt for the unused portion of function call `fee`.
+But it will generate a refund receipt for the unused portion of function call `prepaid_fee`.

 #### Deploy code example

 Deploying code with initialization is pretty similar to creating account, except you can't deploy code on someone else account.
-So the transaction's `receiver_id` has to be the same as the `originator_id`.
+So the transaction's `receiver_id` has to be the same as the `signer_id`.

 #### Simple promise with callback